Bryce-3D/NUS-ModReg-Reports/README.md

 # NUS-ModReg-Reports
-Repository to store NUS ModReg Vacancy Reports and Demand and Allocation reports for public access, as well as the ModReg schedules.
+Repository to store NUS ModReg Vacancy Reports, Demand and Allocation reports, and ModReg schedules for public access since NUS doesn't archive them.

-It is rather unfortunate that NUS doesn't store copies of the old reports.

 Every year here refers to a year in the 21st century.